 The transfer window has opened, and yet again, Manchester United fans are wondering whether David De Gea will still be at their club when the season starts again.

 Reports have suggested that De Gea has told Mourinho he wants to play for Real Madrid at some point in his career.
 If that is the case, then why don’t United move on from De Gea?
 The uncertainty about his long term future can do no good and surely it is best for United to try and find a keeper that is happy at the club and wants to be there long-term.
+With this kind of uncertainty surrounding De Gea, the sport betters all around the world from places like Indonesia might be a bit more tentative with their money.
+When betting in their native tongue they’d use phrases like Judi Bola.
+Embracing those with a direction could help these betters and De Gea get the certainty they both deserve.

 The Telegraph suggest that United have braced themselves for a bid from Madrid this summer, with the club valuing their keeper at £60million.
 With just two years left on his current contract, it looks as if De Gea will not extend his contract and if he doesn’t, then United need to sell as soon as possible in order to maximise the amount they will receive for him.